 The conversion of the rotational mechanical power generated by the rotor blades (known as the prime mover) into useful electrical power for use in domestic power and lighting applications or to charge batteries can be accomplished by any one of the following major types of rotational electrical machines commonly used in a wind power generating systems:

 - 1. The Direct Current ( DC ) machine, also known as a Dynamo

 - 2. The Alternating Current ( AC ) Synchronous machine, also known as an AC Generator

 - 3. The Alternating Current ( AC ) Induction machine, also known as an Alternator

 All these electrical machines are electromechanical devices that work on Faraday’s law of electromagnetic induction.
 That is they operate through the interaction of a magnetic flux and an electric current, or flow of charge.
 As this process is reversible, the same machine can be used as a conventional electrical motor for converting the electrical power into mechanical power, or as a generator converting the mechanical power back into the electrical power.

-The electrical machine most commonly used for wind turbines applications are those acting as generators, with synchronous generators and induction generators (as shown) being commonly used in larger wind turbine generators, while smaller and home made wind turbines tend to use a low speed DC generator or Dynamo as they are small, cheap and a lot easier to connect up.
+The electrical machine most commonly used for wind turbines applications are those acting as generators, with the synchronous generator and the induction generator (as shown) being commonly used in larger wind turbine generator systems.
+Usually the smaller or home made wind turbines tend to use a low speed permanent magnet DC generator or Dynamo as they are small, cheap and a lot easier to connect up.

 Also, the output voltage and power demand depends entirely upon the appliances you have and how you wish to use them.
 In addition, the location of the wind turbine generator, would the wind resource keep it constantly rotating for long periods of time or would the generator speed and therefore its output vary up and down with variations in the available wind.